KawaiiClan/bhoptimer-savestate/README.md

 # bhoptimer-SaveGame
-- Allows the use of !savegame and !loadgame to save/load timer states between map changes and server restarts!
+## Allows the use of !savegame and !loadgame to save/load timer states between map changes and server restarts!
+- When a player does !savegame, their timer state and replay frames are saved in the database/replay file folder respectively.
+Their timer is stopped, and they can continue to play on the server.
-- Data is deleted as soon as it is loaded, so there is no way to exploit this as some sort of checkpoint system.
-It is the same usage as savestates, but now with even more persistence!
+- Data is deleted as soon as the data is loaded, so there is no way to exploit this as some sort of checkpoint system.
+It is the same functionality as savestates, but now with even more persistence!

 **Very early version, limited to admin commands currently. functionality is confirmed, but there are likely some bugs that need testing to find.**